-Learn how easy it is to close an amigurumi piece with just a few simple steps!
+Learn how easy it is to close an amigurumi piece with just a few simple steps and this easy to follow tutorial.

 When I first started making amigurumi pieces, I was stumped at how to actually close those last few stitches.
 I clumsily sewed and prayed that the stitches wouldn’t unravel.
 It wasn’t until I learned this simple technique that my amigurumi life changed.
 Learning tips and tricks of the crochet trade can really boost your confidence in the craft, so I hope this helps you learn and grow in your yarn adventures.